mfinale/Embedded-Interface-design-class/project3/README.md

 to a defined sns topic.
 An email account that is also subscribed to this sns topci, received the message via email
 -All messages are sent to the sqs queue with Message Group Id= sensorreadgroupid
+- create a cognito identification pool.
+The cognito id credentials are needed for the html page.
 - and html web page interfaces with the sqs queue and retrieves data (up to 10 readings at a time due to limitiations of Amazon SQS)